hassansecfix/policy-edit/data/prompt.md

 ## Important Guidelines:

-- Follow the processing instructions v4.2 exactly - use the specified JSON output format
+- Follow the processing instructions v5.0 exactly - use the specified JSON output format with context-aware smart_replace operations
 - **Include detailed comments for all rules except company name, address, and logo** (which use "Replaced")
 - Remove markdown asterisks from target_text and replacement fields (Word doesn't understand \*\* formatting)
 - Provide exact "target_text" and "replacement" values for each operation